markmitu/power-outage-cause-prediction/README.md

 ### Exploratory Data Analysis - Univariate and Bivariate
 To gain a better understanding of this dataset before formalizing a prediction task, a visual analysis of various distrobutions and their correlations was performed to identify any patterns.
+At first attempts were made to identify any correlations between  cirtical variables, however in many cases no such pattern became appararent.
+One such instance occurs when attempting to plot OUTAGE.DURATION against CUSTOMERS.AFFECTED, which was initially done to search for ways to capture the "severity" of an outage:

+<iframe
+ src="assets/duration-vs-customersaffected.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

 ### Imputations